Aquatic pest management

 Freshwater vertebrates and invertebrates

-Freshwater pest fish and invertebrate (mollusc, crustacean) issues are managed by the EIC through the Freshwater Vertebrates and Invertebrates Working Group (FVIWG).
+Freshwater pest fish and invertebrates (mollusc, crustacean) are managed by the EIC through the Freshwater Vertebrates and Invertebrates Working Group (FVIWG).

 The group has representatives from the federal government and all states and territories.
-They provide advice to the EIC on issues such as:
+They advise the EIC on relevant issues such as: